yildizozann/Storyly-Translate-App/README.md

 ## Content

-English Speech Recognation (Speech to Text) using WebAPI Mic Permission using WebAPI
+-English Speech Recognation (Speech to Text) using WebAPI -Mic Permission using WebAPI
-English text and speech Translate to Turkish using Google API Responsive Design using Sass
+-English text and speech Translate to Turkish using Google API -Responsive Design using Sass